 Program need

 Millions of families in the United States need assistance purchasing diapers.
-According to the National Diaper Bank Network in 2023, 1 out of 2 families in the U.S. with young children cannot afford enough diapers to keep their child clean, dry and healthy.
+According to the National Diaper Bank Network in 2023 (PDF), 1 out of 2 families in the U.S. with young children cannot afford enough diapers to keep their child clean, dry and healthy.

 - In Washington:

-- 27% of TANF families with at least one child is under the age of 3 .
+- 27% of TANF families have at least one child under the age of 3.

-- 21% of people eligible for the Women, Infant, and Children (WIC) program are infants.
+- 21% of Women, Infant, and Children (WIC) program recipients are infants.

 - Without clean diapers, babies are exposed to potential health risks and toxic stress.